Exabyte-io/documentation/docs/materials/combinatorial-sets.md

 Si/Ge    0.5 0.5 0.0
 ```

-In case slashes are used the elements are changed all at once, eg. in the above case there will be 3 total basises created.
+In case slashes ("/") are used as separators, the elements are changed all at once, eg. there will be 3 total bases created in the above example:

 **Case 1 - structure used**
 ```